 Also, citing your sources makes you a better researcher.
 It helps you understand why we have standards for citation.
 For example, the address to my apartment is based on a standard that we all understand: number and street name, apt. #, city, state, zip code.
 APA citations work exactly the same way.
 Once you begin to create the citations, you will notice the patterns within the different formulae to help you distinguish, just by looking at a citation, whether it refers to a book, a journal article or a website...just like the address has different patterns to tell us whether we are being directed to a house, an apartment, or a business suite.

 To help you learn how to cite and develop your works cited page, use NoodleTools.
 It is a self-guided teaching tool that also directs you to build a perfect works cited page.

-Part 2--Plagiarism Tutorial Engage the plagiarism tutorials and take the quizzes in each tutorial in order to test wht you have learned.
+Part 2--You Quote it, You Note It Engage the plagiarism tutorials and take the quizzes in each tutorial in order to test what you have learned.

 You aren't required to send the quiz results to your professor, but maybe you want to send them to yourself so you can review the answers.